gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### The quiz module

 This module manages all the logic when the quiz starts.
 The first step is to generate an array of random indexes from the selected JSON file with the quiz questions.
 This is done by the function "generateSequence", which loads the JSON via Ajax.
-Once we know the amount of questions in the JSON file, we create a dummy array filled with numbers, from 0 until the total amount of questions.
+Once we know the number of questions in the JSON file, we create a dummy array filled with numbers, from 0 to the total amount of questions.
 Then we apply the custom function "shuffle" to mix up all the numbers into a new array.
-Finally we grab the amount of questions that the user chose and we send them to all the players together with the signal to start the quiz.
+Finally, we grab the number of questions that the user chose and we send them to all the players together with the signal to start the quiz.

 When all the users receive the signal to start the quiz, the "loadQuiz" function will be triggered, which will load the first question from the sequence from the JSON file and call "setupQuiz" to start the initial countdown.

 Once the initial countdown is over, the first question will appear on the screen (see the "startQuiz" case in the "countdownCallback" function).
-When a new questions appears on the screen, a new countdown will also start.
-This countdown will only stop if any of the players clicks on the correct answer (see "checkAnswer" function) or the countdown arrives to the end.
+When a new question appears on the screen, a new countdown will also start.
+This countdown will only stop if any of the players click on the correct answer (see "checkAnswer" function) or the countdown arrives at the end.
 In both scenarios, the correct answer will be revealed, the score will be updated and the next question loaded.

 The "resolveQuestion" function adds the classes to the answers to display the correct and incorrect ones, then it checks if we are at the end of the quiz and if that's the case it calls the "winner" function.
-This last function will display the user avatar to rest of the users and display a button to reload the page and start a new quiz.
+This last function will display the user avatar to the rest of the users and display a button to reload the page and start a new quiz.

 ```javascript
 var QW_MODULES = (function (modules, $) {